Measurements of differential charged-current cross sections on argon for electron neutrinos with final-state protons in MicroBooNE: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 This document was prepared by the MicroBooNE collaboration using the resources of the Fermi National Accelerator Laboratory (Fermilab), a U.S. Department of Energy, Office of Science, Office of High Energy Physics HEP User Facility.
 Fermilab is managed by Fermi Forward Discovery Group, LLC, acting under Contract No. 89243024CSC000002.
-MicroBooNE is supported by the following: the U.S. Department of Energy, Office of Science, Offices of High Energy Physics and Nuclear Physics; the U.S. National Science Foundation; the Swiss National Science Foundation; the Science and Technology Facilities Council (STFC), part of the United Kingdom Research and Innovation; the Royal Society (United Kingdom); the UK Research and Innovation (UKRI) Future Leaders Fellowship; the NSF AI Institute for Artificial Intelligence and Fundamental Interactions; and the Ford Foundation Predoctoral Fellowship.
+MicroBooNE is supported by the following: the U.S. Department of Energy, Office of Science, Offices of High Energy Physics and Nuclear Physics; the U.S. National Science Foundation; the Swiss National Science Foundation; the Science and Technology Facilities Council (STFC), part of United Kingdom Research and Innovation (UKRI); the Royal Society (United Kingdom); the UKRI Future Leaders Fellowship; the NSF AI Institute for Artificial Intelligence and Fundamental Interactions; the Ford Foundation Predoctoral Fellowship; and the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 101003460 (PROBES).

 Additional support for the laser calibration system and cosmic ray tagger was provided by the Albert Einstein Center for Fundamental Physics, Bern, Switzerland.
 We also acknowledge the contributions of technical and scientific staff to the design, construction, and operation of the MicroBooNE detector as well as the contributions of past collaborators to the development of MicroBooNE analyses, without whom this work would not have been possible.

 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) public copyright license to any Author Accepted Manuscript version arising from this submission.